vdclab/gene_presence_abscence/Readme.md

 Here are the options:

 - account: account linked to your HiPerGator. (insert your account here)
-- qos: qos account name for HiPerGator.
+- qos: qos account name for HiPerGator. (insert your account here)
 - time: time per rule in minutes.
 - nodes: number of nodes to use per rules.
 - ntasks: number of simultaneous tasks.